isagoya/astro-hananiawan-m2/src/pages/md/chapt04.md

 It was the first time for us to hear an unexpected aspect of our father.

-"Unlike me, he was too serious and died early, you know, I am a relaxed type of person, so I could live long, see unusual things, eat delicious food, to this day, because I have lived a long life," she said.
+"He was deferrent from me, he was too serious and died early, I am a relaxed type of person, so I could live long, see unusual things, eat delicious food, to this day." she said.

 My father died on February 20, 1979.
 He never regained consciousness after suffering a brain hemorrhage and died six months later at the age of 82.
 It was a very quiet time of death, as if he was fading away.